-The Westpac McDermott Miller Employment Confidence Index rose to 104.2 in the June 2013 quarter, up from 100.7 in the March 2013 quarter.
+The Westpac McDermott Miller Employment Confidence Index rose to 103.4 in the December 2013 quarter, from 102.8 in the September 2013 quarter.

-The net percentage reporting rising earnings rose for the fourth quarter in a row, to 26.1%.
-This is the highest since December 2011, but still well below the pre-2009 average of 37.4%.
-The net percentage expecting earnings to rise over the coming year eased for the second quarter in a row, to 29.9%.
+The net percentage reporting rising earnings rose for the sixth quarter in a row, to 28.0%.
+However, the net percentage expecting earnings to rise over the coming year fell from 32.6% to 29.3%, the lowest since June 2012.

 Respondents’ expectations for their own job security fell for a second quarter, to a net 10% optimistic.